substance/dar/README.md

 The following editors are developed to edit document archives of research projects:

 - [Stencila](https://github.com/stencila/stencila): an office suite for reproducible research
-- [Texture](https://github.com/substance/texture): an open source manuscript editor designed for publishers
+- [Texture](https://github.com/substance/texture): an open source manuscript editor designed for publishers and authors

 ## Examples